 2016 Pierre de Coubertin Awards and Olympic Academy

-The 2016 Pierre de Coubertin Awards and Olympic Academy will be held in June 2016.
+The 2016 Pierre de Coubertin Awards and Olympic Academy will be held on Thursday June 23, 2016.
 We encourage all schools to nominate a student to receive this prestigious award and share in the Rio 2016 Olympic Games celebrations.

-Nominations for the 2016 Pierre de Coubertin Award open in January and will stay open all year round...
+Nominations for the 2016 Pierre de Coubertin Award are open and will stay open all year round...